arkay17/katacoda-scenarios/bdd-behave/feature.md

 ## Create a feature file using Gherkin format

-Copy or type this code into `TGIF.feature`:
+Copy or type this code into `weekend.feature`:

 <pre class="file" data-filename="weekend.feature" data-target="replace">
 Feature: Is it nearly weekend?